FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 | `runNumber`        | `int`              |                                                   |
 | `logUrl`           | `String`           |                                                   |

-The Id in the `owner` field is represented at web application layer as a normal string.
+The Algorithm entity is represented by the class `com.tilab.fiware.metaware.dao.impls.mongodb.domain.Algorithm`.

 ####Dataset
 The following is the schema of the Dataset metadata entity; which is completed by the entity called `DatasetStructure` (sub-entity)